Generic Name: polyethylene glycol electrolyte solution (pall ee ETH il een GLYE kol ee LEK troe lyte)

 Brand Names: Colyte with Flavor Packs, GaviLyte-C, GoLYTELY, MoviPrep, NuLYTELY Orange, NuLYTELY with Flavor Packs, PEG-3350 with Electolytes, Suclear, TriLyte with Flavor Packs

 MoviPrep (polyethylene glycol electrolyte solution) is a laxative solution that increases the amount of water in the intestinal tract to stimulate bowel movements.
 This medication also contains potassium, sodium, and other minerals to replace electrolytes that are passed from the body in the stool.

 MoviPrep is used to clean the bowel before colonoscopy, a barium x-ray, or other intestinal procedures.

 MoviPrep may also be used for purposes not listed in this medication guide.

-You should not use MoviPrep if you have a perforated bowel, a bowel obstruction or severe constipation, or colitis or toxic megacolon.
-If you have any these conditions, you could have dangerous or life-threatening side effects from MoviPrep.
+Do not use MoviPrep if you have a perforated bowel, a bowel obstruction or severe constipation, or colitis or toxic megacolon.
+MoviPrep can cause dangerous or life-threatening side effects in people with these conditions.

 Before taking this medicine

 You should not use MoviPrep if you are allergic to polyethylene glycol or any other electrolyte solutions (such as Pedialyte or Gatorade), or if you have:

 a bowel obstruction or severe constipation; or